Column: A feature film made in Poway will have its Hollywood premiere - ExBulletin

 Several former classmates from Chapman Universitys Dodge film school, where he majored in film production, helped him with the tight-budget project, which cost around $70,000.

-When they filmed theatrical sequences, his former Poway High acting teacher, Sharon Wezelman, was on set to help out for the full eight days, 12 hours a day, during his summer vacation.
+When they filmed theatrical sequences, her former Poway High acting teacher, Sharon Wezelman, was on set to help out for the full eight days, 12 hours a day, during her summer vacation.
 In addition, she had a role in the film.

 Scenes were filmed in July 2021 at multiple locations around Poway, the campuses of Twin Peaks Middle School, Poway and Del Norte High Schools, Poway Center for the Performing Arts, Get Air Trampoline Park, Valle Verde Park, neighborhood trails, the Vauss family home, a neighbor’s porch, and the home of Kim and Peter Bauer.